jjwall/jjwall.github.io/writings/blog/2025/quantum-law.md

 This begs a question that continues to haunt quantum physicists:

-> What exactly is a particle, if it is neither wave nor point, but something contingent on consciousness?
+> <b>What exactly is a particle, if it is neither wave nor point, but something contingent on consciousness?</b>

 ---